 Short version?
 Probably not.
 But I am asked this question with some regularity, so here’s the long version: Bloodsick was a short novel that I wrote to be part of a boxed set with some very talented urban fantasy authors.
 The box set has since retired, but I still sell Bloodsick on my own.
-Unlike my regular series (Scarlett and Lex), however, I have no publisher support for advertising or publicity for Bloodsick, so like my short stories, I make very little money on it.
-There are, of course, lots of self-published authors who make great livings, but they do this by being smart and attentive to sales and marketing– it’s basically like starting your own small business with your books as your product.
-I don’t have the time (or the aptitude) to do this when I have responsibilities to my publisher to keep writing the longer works.
-It just wouldn’t be professional for me focus my attention on Sashi when I’m under contract for other novels.
+I don’t have the time (or the aptitude) to really devote myself to indie publishing, especially when I have responsibilities to my publisher to keep writing the longer works.
+I just don’t feel like it would be professional for me focus my attention on Sashi when I’m under contract for other novels.

 However, that doesn’t mean I’m done with Sashi or that she won’t keep popping up in the Old World books.

 What inspired you to write about a female combat veteran?
 Is Lex based on a real person?

 No, Lex is not based on a specific real person (nor are any of my protagonists).
 I would find that way too difficult, since I write in first person and am therefore “inside” Lex’s head.
 If she were based on a real person I’d have to constantly call that woman up to find out how she’d react to things.